mark-bradshaw/mrhorse/README.md

 If your policy has nothing to do with authentication or authorization, you will just want to respond back with true to continue normal processing of the request [`next(null, true)`].

 By default all policies are assumed to be pre-handlers unless you specify otherwise.
-You can, however, choose to run a policy at any point in the request life cycle by specifying one of the event names that Hapi provides.
+You can, however, choose to run a policy at any point in the [Hapi request life cycle](http://hapijs.com/api#request-lifecycle) by specifying one of the event names that Hapi provides.
 If you would like additional information about events are called in the Hapi request life cycle, please refer to the [Hapi documentation](http://hapijs.com/api#request-lifecycle).

 The events in the life cycle are: